Four Seasons Resort Oahu at Ko Olina Review & How to Book VIP

 Waterman Bar and Lounge

-The Waterman Bar and Lounge is the perfect reflection of vintage Hawaii’s surf culture, with an impressive collection of Hawaii’s craft beers, hand-crafted cocktails, wines, and curated spirits.
-In addition, a menu with casual bites is available for those wanting a snack while enjoying time visiting with friends and family while sitting by the pool.
+The Waterman Bar and Lounge is the perfect reflection of vintage Hawaii’s surf culture.
+It offers an impressive collection of Hawaii’s craft beers, hand-crafted cocktails, wines, and curated spirits.
+In addition, a menu with casual bites is available for those wanting a snack while visiting with friends and family or sitting by the pool.

 Hokulea